 5.4.2 Using AUCTFX with Japanese TFX

-To write Japanese text with AUCTFX, you need the versions of TFX and Emacs that support Japanese.
-AUCTEX supports three Japanese TEX engines by default: NTT jTEX, ASCII pTFX and upTFX.
-On XEmacs, AUCTFX needs MULE (MULtilingual Enhancement to GNU Emacs) feature to deal with Japanese text.
+To write Japanese text with AUCTEX, you need the versions of TEX and Emacs that support Japanese.
+AUCTEX supports three Japanese TEX engines by default: NTT jTEX, ASCII pTEX and upTEX.

 To